ianmhuff/auto-translate/README.md

 [FileHandling]
-search_file_types =# List of file types to look for in the current directory output_file_type =# File type to output in output_file_name =# Whether to [keep] the original file name when outputting, or [rename] to the function name path_to_param_labels =# Filepath to ParamLabels.csv
+search_file_types =# List of file types to look for in the current directory output_file_type =# File type to output in output_file_name =# Whether to [keep] the original file name when outputting or [rename] to the function name path_to_param_labels =# Filepath to ParamLabels.csv

 [Development]
-condense_script =# Whether to enable the expermental script condenser feature
+condense_script =# Whether to enable the experimental script condenser feature
 ```

 ## Example